-The primary research focus of the McGill SIP lab is to understand the causes and consequences of accurate interpersonal impressions.
-What psychological, social, and biological factors promote the formation of accurate impressions?
+The primary research focus of the SIP lab is to understand the causes and consequences of accurate interpersonal impressions.
+What psychological, social, and biological factors promote how accurately we see and are seen by others?
 And what are the psychological, social, and biological consequences of accurate impressions?

 Our lab examines the roles of the perceiver, target, and dyad in each of these processes.
 Our work also typically examines the role of biases, such as positivity and assumed similarity, alongside accuracy.
 Our primary focus is on initial, getting-acquainted social interactions but we also examine the role of impressions within close relationships.
 Read on to learn more.

 What psychological characteristics of perceivers and targets affect how accurately they see and are seen by others?
 Our research has focused on the role of psychological well-being or adjustment.
 For example, although well-adjusted individuals have a greater understanding of what people generally tend be like, they are not necessarily better judges of others’ unique characteristics (Human & Biesanz, 2011a).
 In fact, there are very small differences between people in their ability to accurately understand others’ unique characteristics, and instead, target characteristics may play a more consequential role in how accurate impressions are (for review see Human & Biesanz, 2013).

 One major characteristic of targets that predicts how accurately they are perceived is psychological adjustment: well-adjusted individuals’ unique personality traits tend to be more easily understood, after just several minutes of interacting (Human & Biesanz, 2011b).
 This appears to primarily be because well-adjusted individuals have more coherent, consistent personalities and therefore behave more in line with their true personality traits than less adjusted individuals (Human, Biesanz, Finseth, Pierce, & Le, 2014; Human, Mignault, Biesanz & Rogers, 2019).